NieneB/InternshipReport/index.md

 Not enough participants.

 The test did provide useful comments and showed clearly where the user got stuck at or not.
 It brought in new ideas but there was no time to implement them and test them again.

+The score gave a good view that the technical functionalities were not optimal.
+But the application was perceived attractive and beautiful.

 ## Website recommendations
 Because there are sufficient recommendations to be done to improve the web application, they are listed here below.
 Some are extra ideas, that didn't receive the time to be implemented.
 Others are recommendations done by the test group.